 How to use your barcode

 Choose whichever barcode image format suits you best (svg,png jpeg, pdf).
 You can now resize this to fit best into your product packaging.
 If you decide to do this, then please keep in mind our ‘Barcode Specifications‘.
-You can get a bit creative with the barcode if you like, however the main barcode image (the vertical bars and spaces) must remain unimpeded.
+You can get a bit creative if you like, however the main barcode image (the vertical bars and spaces) must remain unimpeded.

 Top tips on where to place your barcode;